solextech24/alx-prolly/components/forms/As I was studying the documentation mark.md

-As I was studying the documentation markdown files from different repositories, I caught myself to copy-paste some code to a javascript or a typescript file or directly to the browser's dev console or starting a node.js repl.
-So I thought that it would very convenient to just hit a button and play with the code that I am studying.
+While studying documentation across repositories, I often copied code into a JavaScript or TypeScript file, the browser console, or a Node.js REPL.
+It would be more convenient to press a button and immediately run the code I’m reading.

-So, now users JavaScript Repl extension can start a repl session in a markdown file and evaluate code expressions that are contained inside JavaScript, TypeScript, or CoffeeScript block codes.
+With the JavaScript REPL extension, you can start a REPL session inside a Markdown file and evaluate code in JavaScript, TypeScript, or CoffeeScript code blocks.

 ```javascript
 console.log("We ♡ JavaScript!");
 ```

-## Playground for MDN Web Docs and not only
+## Playground for MDN Web Docs (and more)

-All the times that I have visited the MDN web docs, I always remembered an upcoming feature that I had somewhere in my notes and I would like to support.
-Although in some of the examples of MDN web you can edit and run the code and see the result this is not happening to most of them and I think that the experience to run these examples through the extension is superior.
-Users can now browse the MDN Web Docs as markdown files with preview or not and play with code through the extension.
-You can run the command `JS Repl: Docs` to test it and practice.
-Users can also practice with the official Typescript, CoffeeScript, Node.js, lodash, RxJS, and Ramda documentation.
+MDN often provides live editors, but many examples are static.
+Running those examples through this extension can be more convenient.
+You can browse MDN Web Docs in Markdown (with or without preview) and execute examples via the extension.
+Run the command `JS Repl: Docs` to try it.
+You can also practice with official TypeScript, CoffeeScript, Node.js, Lodash, RxJS, and Ramda docs.
 [Learn more](https://github.com/axilleasiv/vscode-javascript-repl-docs/wiki/Playground-for-MDN-Web)

 ## Description
-Users can create code blocks that could be evaluated by repl extension by placing triple backticks ``` before and after the code block.
-Usually in most repositories the markdown files in order to have syntax highlighting there is the language identifier after the third backtick, and there is no empty space between the backtick and the language identifier.

-\`\`\`javascript

-users' code block

-\`\`\`

-The language identifier is mandatory for the extension in order to evaluate a code block.
-The language identifiers that are recognized and supported are the following:
+Create evaluable code blocks by wrapping code with triple backticks.
+For syntax highlighting in Markdown, add a language identifier immediately after the opening backticks (no space).

 - javascript
 - js